eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

 # Conclusion
 Gaussian Process regression is powerful all-purpose, general tool for regression problems.
-Unfortunately, one of the reasons it not used as widely is because of the time complexity of the algorithm, which is $$O(n^3)$$ from taking the inverse of a large matrix.
+Unfortunately, one of the reasons it not used as widely is because of the time complexity of the algorithm, which is $$O(n^3)$$ time from taking the inverse of a large matrix.

 Hopefully, though, you learned a bit more about Gaussian Process Regression in this post.
 And one exciting thing is that this is only the beginning.
 I know I can still learn a lot more about the theory of kernel functions and building my own kernels, working with higher dimensional GPs, and applying Gaussian Processes for classification.
 It’s long road ahead.